object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. note::

-    The exercise repositories in this course will usually contain a :file:`tests` directory full of tests that check that you have correctly implemented the week's exercises.
+    The exercise repositories in this course will usually contain a :file:`tests` folder full of tests that check that you have correctly implemented the week's exercises.
 You should get in the habit of running the tests as you work through the exercises, as they are designed not just to pass if your code is correct, but to provide feedback as to what might be